cheatham18/Python-Projects/README.md

 # Python-Projects
-This is a collection of projects using python in data frames.
+This repository contains a series of projects manipulating, cleaning, transforming and analyzing dataframes using python.
+An overview of each project on the first line in each jupyter notebook.